Birds

 Prince of Wales Island, Alaska Photo: Melanie Smith

 This volunteer-run festival celebrates the whale population and spring migratory bird species across Prince of Whales Island in Southeast Alaska.
-There will be bird walks, whale tours, bird art workshops, the Chamber of Commerce Gala with music and door prizes, and presentations on the global impacts of spring bird migration and the Southeast Alaska Birding Trail from Audubon Alaska and National Audubon Society staff.
-Gala tickets are $45 to $50 with all other events free to the public.
+Activities include bird walks, whale tours, bird art workshops, and oftentimes a Chamber of Commerce Gala with music and door prizes.
+Visit the Discover Prince of Wales Island website for more details.

 Stikine River Birding Festival